Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 The switch to agroforestry is part of the EthioTrees project, started as early as 2016.
 In that year, participating villages in Tigray began restoring pieces of communal land (exclosures) in order to get nature going again.
 In those exclosures, farming and grazing are not allowed.
 Besides, communities dug infiltration ditches in them and planted trees.
 The result was that nature recovers little by little.

-Additionally, participants would like very much to set up agroforestry: an age-old tradition in the area.
+Additionally, participants would like to set up agroforestry: an age-old tradition in the area.
 For many people, it was financially difficult to invest in trees, partly as a result of the war.
 They needed more technical knowhow as well.
-CO2 donations received by Trees for All enable us to get participants going in agroforestry during the next few years.
-A valuable addition to restoring nature, as set in motion by the various communities!
+Your donation enables us to help more farmers get starting.
+A valuable addition to restoring nature.

 Here grow the trees